ZEXSM/node-scc-config/README.md

         client
             .afterLoad(d => d
                 .setPrepareSource<AppServiceApiConfig>((source: Record<string, any>) => {
-                    'your code to prepare source...'
+                    your code to prepare source...
                 }))
         ```
 3. Call loading the configuration